-Good people aren’t those who talk about being good but are those who actually do good things.
+Good people aren’t those who talk about being good; they are those who actually do good things.

 Just because you don’t have or can’t be like someone else, in particular, doesn’t make you any less important.

 You shouldn’t think you’re worth a lot to someone because you’re just their boyfriend or girlfriend.
-You’re worth a lot because you are worth something without anything attached to that.
+You’re worth a lot because you are worth something without anything attached to it.

 3. Analyze Why You’re Feeling Jealous In Each Situation

 Jealousy is not a randomized and isolated emotion.
 We don’t just look at someone else who may be better off in some way or another and feel jealous.

 Often, insecurity over something about ourselves places us in a position to compare and measure ourselves against someone else, thus causing strong feelings of jealousy to catch fire.